-With a fresh take on what it means to provide opportunities for women in the automotive industry, SBN has held back-to-back Women's Leadership in 2022 and 2021.
+With a fresh take on what it means to provide opportunities for women in the automotive industry, SBN has held Women's Leadership Forums the past three years.
 More than 50 women have participated each year, where they spent three days networking and learning how to advance their careers.
 Hear about their experiences and what benefits they were able to get from attending.

-Hear from the 2022 and 2021 attendees on their experiences and the benefits of joining this event.
+Hear from the attendees on their experiences and the benefits of joining this event.

 "The Women's Leadership Forum impacted me both personally or professionally in so many ways.
 I left feeling empowered and inspired.
 I cried during Erin King's discussion.
 All of the speakers really resonated with me personally and professionally.
 Not only am I a leader in my organization, but I also lead a family and a friend group.
 The discussions that I attended were applicable to many aspects of my life."